eclipse-tractusx/tractusx-issuerservice/CONTRIBUTING.md

-# Contributing to Eclipse Tractus-X IdentityHub
+# Contributing to Eclipse Tractus-X IssuerService

 Thanks for your interest in this project.